jmashuque/openmw-batch-script-android-windows/README.md

 - replaceMod = location of Mods folder on windows
 - omwaddonFolder = output folder of generated .omwaddon files, this folder must be inside the above Mods folder, leave blank to output to Mods folder

 Read the comments in the batch file for further information.
 I suggest Notepad++ for modifying .cfg and .bat files.
-Get it <a href="https://notepad-plus-plus.org/downloads/">here</a>.
+Get it <strong><a href="https://notepad-plus-plus.org/downloads/">here</a></strong>.

 CURRENT VERSION: 0.1